Rcubes/website/content/home/projects.md

 weight = 65  # Order that this section will appear.

 title = "Thesis"
-subtitle = "The Purpose of this section is to keep a record on my Thesis Progress."
+subtitle = "The Purpose of this section is to keep track of my Thesis Progress."

 [content]
   # Page type to display.
 E.g. project.